 - Establish or implement departmental policies, goals, objectives, or procedures in conjunction with board members, organization officials, or staff members.

-What a General & Operations Manager Should Know
+Qualities of a General & Operations Manager

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.